omz13/kirby3-xmlsitemap/README.md

 ## Coffee, Beer, etc.

 A humungous amount of work went into creating this plugin.
-Who knew that traversing through all the pages in a kirby 3 site and spitting out the right xml elements could be so much fun.
-If you run a multi-language site you should be jumping up and down with joy because it gets the sitemaps right.
+Seriously it did.
+Just look at the source code if you dare, because there is a lot going on in there to make _your_ life easier (even if it means that _I_ have to spend days hunched over a keyboard doing this so you don't have to!).
+Who knew that traversing through all the pages in a kirby 3 site and spitting out the right xml elements could be so much fun (and I use the word fun there in its alternative-reality meaning).
+If you run a multi-language site you should be jumping up and down with joy because it gets the sitemaps right, and trust me when I say this is not as easy to do as you might think it is.
 For kicks, and to stop your processor getting hammered because generating process is a bit intense, the result is cached, and writing that cache code involved a lot of coffee.
 I also get a dopamine hit if you start this repo.
 So go star it.
 Pretty please!

 This plugin is free but if you use it in a commercial project to show your support you are welcome (greatly encouraged) to:
 - [make a donation 🍻](https://www.paypal.me/omz13/10) or